 The point where replacement makes more sense is when more than 25 to 30 percent of the roof covering is failing, when the underlying timbers are compromised, or when the roof is old enough that patching it just delays the inevitable and costs you more in the long run.

+Sometimes the answer sits in between and only one elevation or one section needs stripping and re-covering.
 A good roofer will tell you honestly which one applies to your situation.
 If the first quote you get goes straight to full replacement without inspecting the roof properly, get a second opinion.
-[See our roof repairs service if you're not sure yet.]
+If you are not sure yet, our roof repairs service can assess whether a repair will do.

 What to look for when getting quotes